 Because your business isn’t consistent each month, a budget gives you a good view of past and present data to predict future cash flow.
 Forecasting in this way helps you spot annual trends, see how much money you need to get you through the slow months, and look for opportunities to cut costs to offset the low season.
 You can use your slow season to plan for the next year, negotiate with vendors, and build customer loyalty through engagement.

 Don’t assume the same thing will happen every year, though.
 Just like any budget, forecasting is a process that evolves.
 So start with what you know, and if you don’t know something—like what kind of unexpected costs might pop up next quarter—just give it your best guess.
 Better to set aside money for an emergency that doesn’t happen than to be blindsided.

 The main budgeting factor for ecommerce is shipping.
 Shipping costs (and potential import duties) can have a huge impact.

 Do you have space in your budget to cover shipping to customers?
 If not, do you have an alternative strategy that’s in line with your budget—like flat rate shipping or real-time shipping quotes for customers?
 Packaging can affect shipping rates, so factor that into your cost of goods sold too.
 While you’re at it, consider any international warehousing costs and duties.

-You’ll also want to create the best online shopping experience for your customers, so factor a good web hosting service, web design, product photography, advertising, blogging, and social media into your budget.
+You’ll also want to create the best online shopping experience for your customers, so make sure you include a good web hosting service, web design, product photography, advertising, blogging, and social media in your budget.

-The volume of inventory might have an effect on your pricing.
-For example, if you order more inventory, your cost per unit will be lower, but your overall spend will be higher.
-You need to ensure this is factored into your budget and pricing, and that the volume ordered isn’t greater than actual product demand.
+The volume of inventory might affect your pricing.
+For example, if you order more stock, your cost per unit will be lower, but your overall spend will be higher.
+Make sure this is factored into your budget and pricing, and that the volume ordered isn’t greater than actual product demand.

 You may also need to include the cost of storage solutions or disposal of leftover stock.